-To help navigate this, we all depend on content curation in some form or another — whether it’s a ’bot-generated list like Netflix’s “For You,” or a human-generated list on Pinterest about cats.1 Likewise, with the selection and writing here I aim to bring some harmony to the discordant noise, at least for myself, and potentially for others as well.
+With the selection and writing here I aim to bring some harmony to the Internet's and world's discordant noise, at least for myself, and potentially for others as well.

 Why church, city, and culture?

-More broadly, we are all living in an era of practically unprecedented globalization, urbanization, and consequently, pluralism.
-It is in this context that the church is a “gospel outpost.”
+We are all living in an era of practically unprecedented globalization, urbanization, and consequently, pluralism.
+It is in this context that the church is a "gospel outpost."
 Thinking people everywhere are actively applying themselves and their ideas to the global urban reality, and it is my desire that Christians do likewise.
-After all, as the world becomes more urban, so must the church.

 So you agree with everything you link to here, right?

-Posting ≠ endorsement.
-This site is most useful in terms of “things to think about” rather than “things to (dis)agree with.”
-Local Christians and churches effectively engaging the cities and culture around them depends in large part upon their understanding the cities and culture around them.
-The links and writing herein, therefore, provide things to carefully consider and pray about.
+People effectively engaging the places and culture around them depends in large part upon their understanding the places and culture around them.
+The links and writing herein, therefore, provide things to consider and thoughtfully engage.

 How can I contact you?

-I welcome interaction (Twitter is usually the best way) about the articles and subjects on this site.
-However, I’m not glued to social media, so I may not respond to every tweet.
+I welcome interaction (Twitter is usually the least bad way) about the articles and subjects on this site.
+However, I'm not glued to social media, so it may take me a few days.

-Also, if you come across something that would go well on this site, tweet at me.
+Also, if you come across something that would go well on this site you can tweet at me.